hankshyu/TSR/README.md

 # TSR
--Please read the application docs for detail
+- Please read the application docs for detail